 On the road

 Now you could be forgiven for thinking that the Transporter handles like a typical van.
-After all, it brandishes the boxy dimensions, and when empty, very little weight in the back.
-But remember, this is a Volkswagen.
-The Amarok pick up is one of the most car-like commercial vehicles of its type.
+After all, it’s got the boxy dimensions, and when empty there’s very little weight in the back.
+But, this is a Volkswagen, and remember, the Amarok pick up is one of the most car-like commercial vehicles of its type.
 VW has applied the same treatment with the Transporter.
-Yes, you get the high driving position, and yes, visibility out of the back isn’t the best, and getting in and out isn’t ideal for anyone who isn’t as nimble as they used to be.
-But the steering is surprisingly well weighted, the throttle response is good, and the gearshift smooth, even more so if you go for the seven-speed DSG.
+Yes you get the high driving position, and yes visibility out of the back isn’t the best, and getting in and out isn’t ideal for anyone who isn’t as nimble as they used to be.
+But the steering is surprisingly well weighted, the throttle response is good, and the gearshift smooth, even more so if you go for the seven speed DSG.

 A 4motion four-wheel drive system is available for anyone with a keen eye on speedy deliveries.
 This obviously improves road holding and it includes a mechanical diff.